dojo/docs/quickstart/custom-builds.rst

 How to use xdomain builds in web pages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* In **djConfig**, add **useXDomain = true**.
+* In **dojoConfig**, add **useXDomain = true**.
-* In **djConfig**, add a modulePaths object that maps where to find your modules.
+* In **dojoConfig**, add a modulePaths object that maps where to find your modules.
 * **Only use dojo.require()** to load xdomain layers.
 Do not reference the .xd.js file for the layer file.
 The one exception is dojo.xd.js.
 If your layer does not map to a real module name, then specify a resourceName: property for that layer in your build profile.
 The other option is to load the built .js file (not .xd.js file) in a script tag.
 * Register a callback function to get notification of when the packages are loaded by using **dojo.addOnLoad()**.
-* Optional: set a wait time in milliseconds (**djConfig.xdWaitSeconds**) that specifies how long the resource loader should wait for a resource to load until returning an error.
+* Optional: set a wait time in milliseconds (**dojoConfig.xdWaitSeconds**) that specifies how long the resource loader should wait for a resource to load until returning an error.
 Since script elements do not give information about failed or long-running requests, this timeout is used to prevent infinite waiting in the browser.
 An exception will be thrown to indicate a load error.
 The default xdWaitSeconds is 15.

 XDomain Example
 ~~~~~~~~~~~~~~~